The Notion page has research directions to explore in more detail, with many good papers.

 - Integration and Learning Resources for LangChain:

-suggested utilising resources from the official LangChain site for documentation and its YouTube channel for further information and tutorials. - Plan-and-Execute Progress Inquiry:
+@chasemcdosuggested utilising resources from the official LangChain site for documentation and its YouTube channel for further information and tutorials. - Plan-and-Execute Progress Inquiry:

-replied they are still planning. - Implementation of Metadata on LLM:
+@casper_marsraised a question about the progress on Plan-and-Execute, to which@manlylubbinreplied they are still planning. - Implementation of Metadata on LLM:

-highlighted that on generating output, LangChain allows for printing source documents along with their metadata, which can be implemented on the usersā application. - Difficulties with Streaming Output Through API:
+@reddiamond69highlighted that on generating output, LangChain allows for printing source documents along with their metadata, which can be implemented on the usersā application. - Difficulties with Streaming Output Through API:

-and others, on creation and use of Language Learning Models (LLMs), streaming and callback methods. - LLM Survey from Catena Labs: A community survey was promoted by
+@menny9762shared struggles streaming the output through Next.js.
+A comprehensive discussion entailed, involving@seththunderand others, on creation and use of Language Learning Models (LLMs), streaming and callback methods. - LLM Survey from Catena Labs: A community survey was promoted by

-to gather data on LLM usage and preferences to inform product development and provide useful market data.
+@jay_wooowto gather data on LLM usage and preferences to inform product development and provide useful market data.
 The survey is hosted here.

 ā· #langserve (3 messages):